ajinkya-kulkarni/PyOrganoIDNet/README.md

 This dataset is intended for use in developing and testing algorithms for:
 - Object detection and segmentation in organoid images
 - Machine learning models in oncology research
-- Benchmarking against other organoid segmentation protocols
+- Benchmarking against other organoid segmentation models

 ## Contributing
 We welcome contributions to OrganoIDNetData!
 If you have suggestions or improvements, please fork the repository and submit a pull request.